depermana12/jobstreet-applied-scraper/README.md

 ## Disclaimer

-- This tool is for **personal use** and **learning purposes**.
-Do not use it for commercial scraping or violate JobStreet's terms of service.
+- This tool is for **personal use** and **learning purposes** only
+- Do not use for commercial scraping or violate JobStreet's terms of service
-- The scraper may break if JobStreet changes its website structure or login flow.
+- The scraper may break if JobStreet changes its website structure
-- If you encounter issues with browser automation, ensure your browser and GeckoDriver versions are compatible.
+- Ensure your browser drivers are up to date for compatibility
+- Use responsibly and respect rate limits

 ---